 Curriculum - Track A (for radiation therapists)

-Students enrolled in the Master of Science degree program must take all courses in sequence per semester as a cohort (see sample degree plan tab).
+Students enrolled in the Medical Dosimetry Master of Science Program must take all courses in sequence per semester as a cohort (see sample degree plan tab).
 Courses are listed in order of enrollment.

 |DOS 511||Imaging and Localization Concepts||2|